computational-python/classes/talk.md

 ---

-##Objects and classes

-###Ordinary class instance methods are defined as
+*  Ordinary class instance methods are defined as

 ~~~
 def name_of_method(self, <list of paramters>):
     ...
 ~~~

-###self is passed to all class methods and has the following meaning
+* self is passed to all class methods and has the following meaning
 * In the constructor init refers to newly created object
 * In ordinary instance methods it refers to the object for which this method is called